 This is a beautiful park that has so much to offer.
 While they don’t have playgrounds for climbing and sliding the kids will have a great time exploring and maybe even learning.
 The ample, paved parking lot is situated between the huge dog park (separated into two areas) and the paths to the fishing pond.
 Here you will find the picnic shelter and amphitheater.
 The restrooms are open seasonally and easily accessible.
 You will find changing tables in both the men’s and women’s restrooms in the shelter just off the parking lot.

-Throughout the park you will encounter plenty of benches and shady areas to sit and relax.
+Throughout the park, you will encounter plenty of benches and shady areas to sit and relax.
 This park has a “natural tree walk” which showcases trees native to Indiana.
-The paths and boardwalks throughout will take you past a variety of native grasses, plants and wildlife.
-In another area you can learn about reforestation and how Mother Nature creates a forest from a field.
-Pack bug spray, sunscreen, snacks and wear comfy shoes; you’ll want to spend some time exploring Beckenholdt Park.
+The paths and boardwalks throughout will take you past a variety of native grasses, plants, and wildlife.
+In another area, you can learn about reforestation and how Mother Nature creates a forest from a field.
+Pack bug spray, sunscreen, and snacks and wear comfy shoes; you’ll want to spend some time exploring Beckenholdt Park.

 Riley Memorial Park

 Apple Street & US 40